w3c/wai-curricula/content/developing-accessible-content.md

 * [Module 5: Getting Started with Accessibility](https://www.w3.org/WAI/curricula/foundation-modules/getting-started-with-accessibility/)
   * Topic: Roles and Responsibilities

-In addition, students' should have knowledge of HTML and CSS.
+In addition, students should have knowledge of HTML and CSS.

 ## Modules in this Curriculum